dji-sdk/Mobile-SDK-Doc/source/cn/introduction/product_introduction.md

 #### Sensors

-DJI aircraft have a large number of sensors that include but are not limited to: accelerometers, gyroscopes, compasses, barometers, ultrasonic sensors, cameras and satellite positioning systems.
-These sensors are used to determine the current state of the aircraft, predict it's future state and evaluate the environment around it.
+DJI aircraft have a large number of sensors including accelerometers, gyroscopes, compasses, barometers, ultrasonic sensors, cameras and satellite positioning systems.
+These sensors are used to determine the current and predict the future state of the aircraft and the environment around it.

 #### Flight Controller